Understanding FASD and Its Impact on Individuals and Families

 If you would like to learn ways to work with individuals with FASD, please contact FASSY to order a copy of our Trying Differently: A Guide for Daily Living and Working with FASD.
 It is a collection of recommended strategies and interventions that have come from parents, caregivers and professionals who live and work with FASD.

-If you would like to learn more about FASD, please feel free to Contact FASSY or see our FASD Resources page.
+To learn more about FASD, please feel free to Contact FASSY or see our FASD Resources page.